ebuss81/WP_EDGE_AI/README.md

 MCDCNN:

 - Input:
-  - data preprocessed by a z-score normalization.
+  - Data preprocessed by a z-score normalization.
   - Raw test and train data available, code for nomalization too.

 - Output: